mutumakeffa/LandingPageForDevelopers/README.md

 # LandingPageForDevelopers
-index.html - Simple Landing page to be customized for different projects.
-This project contains both the Registration and Login forms Also contains my Personal portfolio
+Simple Landing page to be customized for different projects. contains both the Registration and Login form templates Also contains my Personal portfolio
 No backend Has been built Yet